Skip to main content

 Preferred Credentials

 You can enter preferred community string credentials when you create an SNMP discovery job.
-When the job runs, it will use the credentials in the order in which you enter them, stopping at the first successful authentication.
+When the job runs, it uses the credentials in the order in which you enter them, stopping at the first successful authentication.
 Subsequent job runs use the last successful credential and then the remaining credentials in the ordered list.

 Click on the + Add another community string button at the bottom of the Credentials section.
-Then select the secret for the community string by clicking + (the plus icon).
+Then select the secret for the community string by clicking the plus icon.

 note